Limnoria/Limnoria-doc/use/getting_started.rst

 commands in a given plugin::

     <user> supybot: list Misc
-    <supybot> user: apropos, clearmores, completenick, help, last, list, more, noticetell, ping, source, tell, and version
+    <supybot> apropos, clearmores, completenick, help, last, list, more, noticetell, ping, source, tell, and version

 This lists all the commands in the `Misc` plugin.
 If you want to see the help for a specific command, you can then use the help command::

     <user> supybot: help help
-    <supybot> user: (help [<plugin>] [<command>]) -- This command gives a useful description of what <command> does. <plugin> is only necessary if the command is in more than one plugin.
+    <supybot> (help [<plugin>] [<command>]) -- This command gives a useful description of what <command> does. <plugin> is only necessary if the command is in more than one plugin.
 You may also want to use the 'list' command to list all available plugins and commands.
     <user> supybot: help list
-    <supybot> user: (list [--unloaded] [<plugin>]) -- Lists the commands available in the given plugin.
+    <supybot> (list [--unloaded] [<plugin>]) -- Lists the commands available in the given plugin.
 If no plugin is given, lists the public plugins available.
 If --unloaded is given, it will list available plugins that are not loaded.
     <user> supybot: help load
-    <supybot> user: (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.
+    <supybot> (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.

 Sometimes more than one plugin will register a given command; for instance, the ``list`` command exists in both the Misc and Config plugins (both loaded by